OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 Global Animal Disease Information System (EMPRES-i): https://empres-i.apps.fao.org/diseases

 I downloaded by hand in comma-separated values (CSV) format.
 Between the period 2018 and 2023.
-The following steps need to follow: 1) Select the Disease, 2) Region (Europe),  3) Diagnosis status (Confirmed and Denied), 4) Animal type (Captive, Domestic, and Wild), 5) Observation date range, 6) Species (you want to use), and then finally you extract or download in the format you prefer.
+The following steps need to be follow: 1) Select the Disease, 2) Region (Europe),  3) Diagnosis status (Confirmed and Denied), 4) Animal type (Captive, Domestic, and Wild), 5) Observation date range, 6) Species (you want to use), and then finally you extract or download in the format you prefer.

 WOAH: https://www.woah.org/en/home/ (SharePoint).
 This is easy to access it by contacting them through the link provided here and they provide or give you permission to access the data.